OpenInternet/MyWebsiteIsDown/README.md

 Documentation and guides for withstanding DDoS Attacks.

-Translations and updates are invited.
+Translations and updates are invited via email, pull, and for translations, there is also a [Transifex project](https://www.transifex.com/projects/p/mywebsiteisdown)

 Many thanks to the providers and advisors who helped review and suggest additions, including but by no means limited to the below:
  * Cameran Ashraf